 Ego – Everyone’s Got One, I love this definition.
-Anyone with a feeling of self-esteem, a confidence in their abilities, will have an ego.
+Anyone with a feeling of self-esteem, confidence in their abilities, will have an ego.
 You cannot afford to not have one.
 The problem occurs when that ego permeates and expands become an outlandish behavior hurting others.
 At that point, Ego transforms into harmful energy blinding you from your real nature of goodness.
 Ego transforms from Everyone’s Got One to Easing Goodness Out.

 Spirituality or Spiritual practices are supposed to keep the ego in check.
 The practices of mindfulness, meditation, and engaging in community services are components of spiritual practices.
 You supplement these with a pursuit to understand various philosophies and glean the best among history and contemporary living.